Becky G videography

 Becky G is an American singer and actress.
 Gomez appeared in the short film El Tux (2008) as Claudia Gómez and as Nina in the Discovery Channel television film La estación de la Calle Olvera (2008).
-Gomez was cast as Trini in the film Power Rangers (2017).
 She also appeared as Valentina Galindo in two episodes of Empire adding the singles "Do It" and "New, New" (2015).
-Gomez traveled to Vancouver, Canada, to film Power Rangers.
-Filming occurred from February 29 to May 28, 2016.
+Gomez was cast as Trini in the film Power Rangers (2017) and traveled to Vancouver, Canada, to film the movie from February 29 to May 28, 2016.
 Gomez starred in the sci-fi adventure film A.X.L., which was filmed in late 2017; the movie received negative reviews from critics and, like Power Rangers, was a box-office disappointment.
 Gomez starred in the lead role in the animated fantasy film Gnome Alone, alongside Josh Peck; it was originally slated for release in theaters, but was only released in Latin America, Europe and Asia in April 2018.
 It was made available in Netflix on October of the same year.

 In November 2021, Gomez began hosting her own Facebook Watch talk show, titled Face to Face with Becky G. Her first guest was American singer Demi Lovato.
-In March 2022, Gomez joined Joe Jonas and Sean Bankhead to serve as a judges on the MTV & TikTok American music competition series Becoming A Popstar.
+In March 2022, Gomez joined Joe Jonas and Sean Bankhead to serve as a judges on the MTV & TikTok American music competition series Becoming a Popstar.
 In May 2022, Gomez starred alongside Machine Gun Kelly, Mod Sun, Dove Cameron and Megan Fox in the critically reviled comedy film Good Mourning.
+Gomez has voiced Khaji-Da, an entity inside Jaime Reyes' Scarab, in the DC Studios film Blue Beetle.

+In January 2024, Gomez appeared as a guest judge on the sixteenth season's premiere of the reality television show RuPaul's Drag Race.

+Gomez was the focus of the Jennifer Tiexiera-directed documentary film, Rebbeca.
+The film was premiered at the Tribeca Film Festival in June 2025, the documentary embarks on her most personal and ambitious project to date, her debut Mexican regional album, she is prompted to revisit her roots and dive deep into a beautiful and complicated past.